Who is GonzoTrucker

 I stayed with J.B Hunt hauling Rail Yard Containers out of Chicago for three year’s.
 I made really good money doing this, I learned the dispatcher’s name, and his office location!!
 So every time I was in Chicago I would bring him a subway sandwich, and ask any good loads today?
 “He always gave me the best load’s.”
 Next I met my wife, and her family was from Arizona so we moved there, and I transferred to J.B Hunt southwest regional fleet.

 “They had no openings for dedicated driver’s or container hauler’s.
 But they kept sending me into Los Angeles doing short local runs all weekend!!!
 So I had to quit no choice not making enough money with them at this point.
 If I can’t earn over $50,000 a year I’m not working for that company anymore.
 If you have been reading my website you know I’m all about making “Big Truck Driver Salary”, and you can’t do that hauling short loads as an over the road truck driver.
 So I got a load back to phoenix, and gave my two week notice, then took some time off to weigh my options.

 In 2010 I decided to start this website to help people who wish to become a truck driver.
-Or current truck driver earn more money doing it in a safe manner.
+Or current truck driver earn more money.
 I wish to teach, and pass on my knowledge to a younger generation of truckers.